morse-simulator/morse/doc/morse/user/supported_middlewares.rst

     :stub-columns: 1
     :file: compatibility_matrix.csv

 Linking a middleware in a scene
 -------------------------------

-To be able to use a middleware inside of a scene, it is necessary to link the Empty object from the corresponding Blender file.
-This process is explained in the :doc:`basic tutorial <tutorial>` and the :doc:`yarp tutorial
-<advanced_tutorials/yarp_tutorial>`.
-Those pages also explain how to
-configure the components to use a given middleware.
+It is no longer necessary to link another object into the scene to get access to middleware connectivity.
+In the current version of MORSE, it is enough to properly describe the middleware that will be used by each component.

+The simplest way to configure the middlewares is by using the Builder API.
+This process is explained in the
+:doc:`basic tutorial <beginner_tutorials/tutorial>` and the
+:doc:`yarp tutorial <beginner_tutorials/yarp_tutorial>`.

+Alternatively, when building a scene using the Blender interface, as explained in the :doc:`tutorial <advanced_tutorials/editing_in_blender>`, you have to\
-Binding a component to use a middleware is done in the file ``component_config.py`` that should be part of every MORSE scenario file.
+add the full description of the middleware into the file ``component_config.py`` that should be part of every MORSE scenario file.
 In that file, the dictionary ``component_mw`` lists the components and the middleware they will use to export/import their data.
 The unique names of the components are the keys of the dictionary, and the values are lists.
-The first item in the list is the name of the middleware Empty object in the scene.
-The following items depend on the type of middleware, but will generally be the name of the middleware function that should be called by the component to share its data.
-More information about the format of this file can be found in the `hooks <hooks>` documentation.
+The first item in the list is the full path and class name of the middleware you wish to use, followed by the name of the middleware function that should be called by the component to share its data.
+Additional parameters may be necessary to use specific bindings between particular components and middlewares.
+More information about the format of this file can be found in the :doc:`hooks <hooks>` documentation.

 Adding support for new middlewares
 -----------------------------------